Netanyahu to press Pompeo for more pressure on 'tottering' Iran

 "We're seeing the Iranian empire totter.
 We see demonstrations in Tehran, demonstrations in Baghdad, demonstrations in Beirut.
 It's important to increase this pressure against Iranian aggression."

-Israel, which has the Middle East's sole but undeclared nuclear arsenal, has for years accused Iran of seeking to obtain nuclear weapons and strongly opposed a 2015 agreement designed to address the concerns of major powers.
+Israel, which is widely believed to have the Middle East's sole but undeclared nuclear arsenal, has for years accused Iran of seeking to obtain nuclear weapons and strongly opposed a 2015 agreement designed to address the concerns of major powers.

 Trump, a strong Netanyahu ally, unilaterally pulled the United States out of the deal in May last year and reimposed crippling sanctions.